lizhanmit/mooc-web-log-real-time-data-analysis/README.md

 **Steps:**

 1. Save statistical results into database.
-2. Display statistical results according to "yyyyMMdd" and "courseId" at front end.
+2. Get data from database and display statistical results according to "yyyyMMdd" and "courseId" at front end.

 **What kind of database should we use?** (HBase)